rmrk-team/rmrk-spec/standards/rmrk2.0.0/interactions/accept.md

 # ACCEPT

-The ACCEPT interaction allows the owner of an [NFT](../entities/nft.md) to accept
+The ACCEPT interaction allows the owner of an [NFT](../entities/nft.md) to accept:

 - a pending resource added by [RESADD](resadd.md), or to accept
 - a child NFT that is being [SENT](send.md) into an owned parent NFT